 Not ideal for large quantities

-It doesn’t get simpler than the OXO Good Grips Citrus Reamer.
-This inexpensive tool is made of solid beechwood that doesn’t react with acidic fruits, even after consistent use.
-And unlike tabletop juicers, you can easily manipulate the angle of the reamer and be sure to get every last bit of juice out of your citrus fruit.
+It doesn’t get simpler than the Oxo Good Grips Citrus Reamer.
+This inexpensive tool is made of solid beechwood that doesn’t react with acidic fruits, even after consistent use, and unlike tabletop juicers, you can easily manipulate the angle of the reamer to get every last bit of juice out of your fruit.